This website is no longer being updated.

 The purpose of ESIC is to strengthen policy learning by capturing the dynamics and large-scale impact of service innovation and by improving the awareness of the role and impact of service innovation.
 This will be achieved in a number of specific ways.

 The impact and importance of service innovation will be analysed and presented in a European Service Innovation Scoreboard.
-The scoreboard will make its first public appearance in autumn 2013 and will be based on a number of key indicators that will reflect the transformative power of service innovation.
+The scoreboard is based on a number of key indicators that will reflect the transformative power of service innovation.

 The analytical framework for service innovation policies will be tested in practice within six selected model demonstrator regions: the Canary Islands, Emilia-Romagna, Limburg, Luxembourg, Northern Ireland, and Upper Austria.
 For these six regions, ESIC will carry out a customised, service innovation policy stress-test to assess the appropriateness of their policy choices and to provide options for more effective policy interventions.
 The regional policy stress-test will focus, for example, on what types of service innovation have the greatest potential to transform specific types of regional economies.
 It will also help to identify the existing and embryonic ‘transformative service investment opportunities’ such as networking, connecting and brokerage services, utilities, infrastructure services and Knowledge-Intensive Business Services (KIBS).